MaxXSoft/laps/laps_macros/README.md

 ## License

-Copyright (C) 2022 MaxXing.
-License GPLv3.
+Copyright (C) 2022-2023 MaxXing.
+Licensed under either of Apache 2.0 or MIT at your option.